MicrosoftDocs/customer-insights/ci-docs/journeys/email-deduplication.md

 >
 > Microsoft doesn't provide support for this preview feature.
 Microsoft Dynamics 365 Technical Support won’t be able to help you with issues or questions.
 Preview features aren’t meant for production use, especially to process personal data or other data that are subject to legal or regulatory compliance requirements.

-Email deduplication allows you to prevent sending the same email more than once to the same email address.
-Email deduplication is a general setting that applies only to segment-based journeys.
+Email deduplication allows you to avoid sending duplicate emails in case of multiple contacts sharing the same email address.
+Email deduplication is a general setting that applies only to segment-based journeys and is disabled by default.

-Email deduplication is enabled in journeys through the email tile.
-If deduplication isn't enabled, the email tile will:

-- Execute multiple journeys simultaneously on the same email address.
-- Send the same email twice to an email address if the same email is used in two tiles in the customer journey.
-- If a customer journey is set to run "every week/day," for example, the same email will be sent to the same email address once per week/day.

-Email deduplication is disabled by default.
+When email deduplication is enabled, the journey will check the email addresses of the contacts in the segment once they reach the email tile, and only send one email to each unique address.
+For example, if three contacts have the same email address, only one of them will receive the email.
+The other two will be reported as **blocked** under the **Duplicate recipient address** category in the **Delivery and interaction details**.

+When email deduplication is disabled (default) the journey will send the email to every contact in the segment, even if they sahre an email.

 ## How to enable email deduplication